gdavid57/3d-mask-r-cnn/README.md

 docker run -it --gpus "0" --volume $PWD:/workspace gdavid57/3d-mask-r-cnn python -m generate_datasets.py
 ```

-We also deliver the code to generate the RPN targets and to augment 3D instance segmentation data, although we do not use them for evaluation.
+For full transparency, we also deliver the code to generate the RPN targets and to augment 3D instance segmentation data, although we do not use them for evaluation.

 ## Mask R-CNN evaluation